Arturium-Browser/arturium-browser/README.md

-# Arturium Browser это простой браузер на PyQt5 и Bash
+# Arturium Browser a simple browser in PyQt5 и Bash

-(В разработке)
+(Under development)